 Dr Emma Rawlings works with South Essex Extended Services providing psychological support via EPiC (Educational Psychology in the Community Ltd).
-Emma is a Chartered Psychologist and an associate fellow of the British Psychological Society and registered to practice with the Health Professionals Council (HPC).
+Emma is a Chartered Psychologist and an associate fellow of the British Psychological Society.
+She is registered to practice with the Health and Care Professionals Council (HCPC).

 Emma had previously been an Educational Psychologist for 10 years at Essex County Council providing services across Rochford, Canvey Island and Basildon and previous to that worked as a primary school teacher and SENCO in the Southend area.
 She specialises in autism, particularly women and girls on the spectrum, she is a consultant at the National Autistic Society where she takes part in diagnostic assessments as part of a multidisciplinary team.
 Emma also has a particular interest in supervision and support for staff in order to build capacity and offer sustainable support in the community.
 She has been awarded the prestigious accolade of a doctorate for her research and studies with the University of East London.

 Emma offers regular consultations across the district to school staff and involved professionals as well as opportunities for assessment & intervention advice for children and young people aged 0 – 25.
 She has supported schools to complete a whole school review of their SEND systems and look at how they provide support for some of their most vulnerable students.
-Emma is also facilitating a range of supervision, training (including Talk Boost) and support groups across the district for professionals, this includes training and supervision for Emotional Literacy Support Assistants (ELSAs).
+Emma is also facilitating a range of supervision, training and support groups across the district for professionals, this includes training and supervision for Emotional Literacy Support Assistants (ELSAs).